imanyx/EU4/README.md

 # EU4

-Recreating some of the mechanics of the game 'Europa Universalis IV' for learning purposes.
+Remaking some of the mechanics of Europa Universalis IV (and probably other Paradox Interactive titles).